freebasic/fbfrog/readme.txt

   * C pre-processor (CPP)
-      * tracks #defines/#undefs and does macro expansion (can be disabled for specified symbol)
+      * tracks #defines/#undefs and does macro expansion (can be disabled for individual symbols)
-      * preserves #define statements (can be disabled for specified symbol)
+      * preserves #define statements (can be disabled for individual symbols)
       * expands #includes (always, so it gets to see #defines/#undefs, but the
         #included code can be removed before it's given to the C parser)
-      * Evaluates #if blocks (always), based on an #if expression parser
+      * evaluates #if blocks (always), based on an #if expression parser
-      * Allows for pre-#defines etc. to be specified
+      * allows for pre-#defines etc. to be specified

   * C parser
       * Recursive declaration parser that can handle multiple declarations in